daveallie/entangler/README.md

 ```
 $ entangler -h
-Entangler v0.4.1
+Entangler v1.0.0

 Usage:
    entangler master <base_dir> <remote_user>@<remote_host>:<remote_base_dir> [options]
    entangler master <base_dir> <other_synced_base_dir> [options]

 Options:
-    -i, --ignore '/.git'             Ignore folder when syncing, string is regex if surrounded by '/'
+    -i, --ignore '.git'              Ignore path when syncing, string is regex if surrounded by '/'
-                                     All folders should be relative to the base sync directory, but should start with a '/'.
+                                     All paths should be relative to the base sync directory.
     -p, --port PORT                  Overwrite the SSH port (usually 22)
                                      (doesn't do anything in slave mode)
+    -v, --verbose                    Log Debug lines
-    -v, --version                    Show version number
+        --version                    Show version number
     -h, --help                       Show this message
 ```

-### Ignoring folders
+### Ignoring files and folders

-If you specify string, instead of regex, it will match any folder path starting with that string, i.e. `-i '/.git'` will ignore the `.git` folder and all its sub-directories.
-If you want to just ignore the the `.git` sub-directories but not the content in the git folder, you can use `-i '/^\/\.git\/[^\/]*/'` which will match any path starting with `/.git/`, but not `/.git` itself.
+If you specify a string, instead of a regex, it will match any path starting with that string, i.e. `-i '.git'` will ignore the `.git` folder and all its sub-directories.
+If you want to just ignore the the `.git` sub-directories but not the content in the git folder, you'll have to use regex. `-i '/^\.git\/[^\/]+\/.*/'` will match all sub-directories of `.git/`, but not the files in `.git`.

-You can specify multiple `-i` or `--ignore` flags to ignore multiple directories.
+You can specify multiple `-i` or `--ignore` flags to ignore multiple paths.

 ## Development